kobbieessel/Project---Smart-Access-Control-System/README.md

 # Smart Access Control System

 A smart IoT-based access control solution using **Arduino** and **Raspberry Pi** to monitor and manage door entry securely and remotely.
-This system uses computer vision, servo-controlled door movement, LED indicators, a buzzer, and a Telegram bot for real-time alerts and remote access control.
+This system uses a camera, servo-controlled door movement, LED indicators, a buzzer, and a Telegram bot for real-time alerts and remote access control.

 ---